droesler/NLP_Projects_Portfolio/README.md

 :warning: (Work in progress!):warning:

-Portfolio of NLP projects developed in coursework at the University of Washington.
+Portfolio of NLP projects produced during coursework at the University of Washington.